 Usually, glucose, ketones, protein, and bilirubin are not detectable in urine.
 The following are not normally found in urine:

 Normal value ranges may vary slightly among different laboratories.
-Talk to your health care provider about the meaning of your specific test results.
+Some labs use different measurements or test different samples.
+Talk to your provider about the meaning of your specific test results.

 There are no risks.

-If a home test is used, the person reading the results must be able to tell the difference between different colors, since the results are interpreted using a color chart.
+If a home test is used, the person reading the results must be able to see the difference between colors, because the results are interpreted using a color chart.